Replacing Missing Teeth

 - Take longer time to complete the replacement process to healing time

 - Initial cost might be higher

 Another popular procedure for replacing missing teeth is a fixed bridge.
-Like the word indicates, fixed bridge will require adjacent teeth to the missing teeth to be grind down.
-On the first visit, we will prepare the anchor teeth, take impression and place a temporary bridge.
+Like the word indicates, fixed bridge will require adjacent teeth to the missing teeth to be ground down.
+On the first visit, we will prepare the anchor teeth, take an impression and place a temporary bridge.
 The impression will be sent to the laboratory to have the bridge fabricated.
 This process usually takes 2 weeks.
 At the second appointment, the temporary bridge will be removed and the permanent bridge is cemented on.

 Advantages of Fixed Bridge:

 - Stayed on permanently and does not come out